Valdr687/Documents/Anglais/README.md

 ## What is this ?

 This is a collection of cheat sheets and vocabulary for English.
-Each themed sheet includes a an introduction, cultural references and a vocabulary section spited in two parts: basics and the more advanced, less essential words.
+Each themed sheet includes a an introduction, cultural references and a vocabulary section.

 ## Contents